-As they begin fighting Kordax’s quickly overpowers Tula.
+As they begin fighting Kordax quickly overpowers Tula.
 The Sea Devils try to help but they are also easily dealt with by Kordax.

 Ack in Brazilia Aquaman awaits anyone who wishes to challenge him.
 No one challenges Aquaman.
-Instead they request Aquaman show them a king who can inspire, deliver charity, confidence, prosperity and safety to his people.
+Instead, they request Aquaman to show them a king who can inspire, deliver charity, confidence, prosperity, and safety to his people.
 Aquaman gives all the Atlanteans accepts the challenge and then gives the Atlanteans his own challenge: to find the Scorpio agents within the Atlanteans and have them face justice for trying to cause chaos in Atlantis.